Urticaria chronic spontaneous L50.8

 This section has been translated automatically.

-Repeatedly or constantly occurring, raised, sharply defined, palpable, solitary or confluent, itchy, whitish to red, itchy, flat, volatile skin habits (wheals) of varying size (0.2-10.0 cm).
-In 52% of the cases there is a chronic recurrent course of the disease.
-There is evidence of an increased rate (depending on the literature, between 35% and 50% of the total) of psychiatric comorbidities, such as anxiety disorders, depression and somatoform disorders.
+Repeated or constantly occurring, raised, sharply defined, palpable, solitary or confluent, whitish to red, itchy, flat, transient skin lesions (wheals) of varying size (0.2-10.0 cm).
+In 52% of cases, the course of the disease is chronically recurrent.
+There is evidence of an increased rate (between 35% and 50% of the total collective, depending on the literature) of psychiatric comorbidities, such as: anxiety disorders, depression and somatoform disorders.

 Laboratory